-Learn more about talking to your health care provider.
+Learn more about talking with your health care provider.

 Risk assessment tools such as the Breast Cancer Risk Assessment Tool (Gail model) can estimate your breast cancer risk without this information.
-However, it will be less accurate without family history details.
+However, it will be less accurate without your family history details.